-September, and thinks that good will On motion of Elder John H. Lake, result.
-Baptized but two while there; the report was received, and the combut believes that there are others who mittee discharged. will be brought into the work Considerable prejudice exists among the people, but withal a desire to know the truth.
-He had started for Iowa, but while on the way, cold weather set in, and he deemed it prudent not to pro-Found his health failing, but would do all that circumstances would permit for the good of the work.
+September, and thinks that good will result. but believes that there are others who mittee discharged. will be brought into the work.
+Considerable prejudice exists among the people, but withal a desire to know the truth.
+He had started for Iowa, but while on the way, cold weather set in, is still moving slowly onward here.
+Four and he deemed it prudent not to pro-Found his health failing, but ceed. would do all that circumstances would permit for the good of the work.